BBottoml/Letterboxd-friend-ranker/README.md

 <a href="url"><img src="https://raw.githubusercontent.com/BBottoml/Letterboxd-friend-ranker/master/Screenshot%20(71).png" align="center" height=35% width=35% ></a>

 ## Remarks:
 I intend to implement more functionality; such as: clean charts illustrating difference between friends, predictions, further statistics and more.
-Additionally, I will be working on releasing a PyPI library for scraping Letterboxd data and a Java library.
+Additionally, I will be working on releasing a PyPI library for scraping Letterboxd data and a Java package.
 Lastly, I plan to rewrite the scraping aspect of the project using BeautifulSoup as Selenium is rather slow for scraping so much data.

 ## Getting Started